-Best car mounts for iPhone 7 and iPhone 7 Plus
+Best Car Mounts for iPhone X, iPhone 8, and iPhone 8 Plus

 Logitech Drive One-Touch smartphone car mount

-If you prefer a dashboard or windshield mount, you need to consider Logitech Drive One-Touch.
+If you prefer a dashboard or windshield mount, you need to consider Logitech Drive One-Touch (about $40).
 With one quick twist, it mounts to your dashboard or your windshield, and it can be removed just as easily.
 This mount is ideal for those who use multiple vehicles and need the car mount to transfer easily; it's also great for single-vehicle households with multiple drivers.

 Your iPhone will stay securely in view, thanks to the magnetic universal adapter, which works well through most cases.
 The only downside is that Logitech only supports horizontal or vertical placement.
 It does not turn, swivel, or offer an alternate angle.
 As long as you are satisfied with your iPhone's position, this won't be an issue, but it's good to know in advance.